telepresenceio/telepresence/howtos/outbound.md

   Connected to context default (https://<cluster public IP>)
   ```

-1. Run `telepresence status` to confirm that you are connected to your cluster and are proxying traffic to it.
+2. Run `telepresence status` to confirm connection to your cluster and that it is proxying traffic.

   ```
   $ telepresence status